 Sledgehammer Infosystems worked with the American Council of the Blind of Indiana to develop a new website that prioritizes accessibility for screen reader users.
 Launched in January 2024, the project aimed to improve usability, simplify content management, and support membership applications and event registrations.

-The client's previous website was functional but lacked the support and flexibility they needed.
+The client's previous website was functional, but their previous host wasn't providing the support and flexibility they needed.
 Additionally, search engine visibility was an issue, making it harder for new members to find them.

-To address these challenges, we built a structured, easy-to-maintain static site where content updates are handled on their behalf, ensuring consistency and proper formatting.
+To address these challenges, we built a structured, easy-to-maintain static site.
+We're handling all of the content updates, ensuring consistency and correct formatting to make sure the site remains accessible and user-friendly.

 The project began with a simple, clean layout and sample pages for approval.
 After refining the structure, we migrated content from their old site and iterated on accessibility testing with real screen reader users.